krhetest/LabBench.Manual/docs/index.md

 * **IElectricalStimulator**: Makes it possible to apply electrical stimuli to a subject.
 * **IScale**: Makes it possible for a subject to rate his or her sensation on a psychophysical scale, such as a visual analog scale, numerical rating scale, or Wong-Baker faces scale.
 This instrument is not used in the example, but it would have been used instead of the **IButton** interface if a [Stimulus-response](stimulus_response.html) test had been used to establish the stimulus intensity in the [Evoked responses](evoked_responses.html) test.

 Consequently, **Devices** are actual physical devices that you have in your experimental setup, whereas **Instruments** are the logical grouping of these devices that enables you to for example collect a response or to apply a stimulus to your subjects.
 In the example two Devices are used for the **IElectricalStimulator** interface; the LabBenchIO device and a Digitimer DS5 stimulator.
 The LabBenchIO is the one implementing the **IElectricalStimulator** interface, where it generates an analog signal to the DS5 Stimulator.
-To actually generate correct electrical stimulator it needs to know about the DS5 stimulator and its transconductance, which is why the DS5 stimulator in the LabBench setup is attached to the LabBenchIO device.
+To actually generate correct electrical stimuli it needs to know about the DS5 stimulator and its transconductance, which is why the DS5 stimulator in the LabBench setup is attached to the LabBenchIO device.

 ## Experiments